 - The minimum Windows Server version requirement is based on the Hybrid Azure AD join requirement.
 For more information, see How to plan your hybrid Azure Active Directory join implementation.

 For more information, see the following topics:

 The auto-enrollment relies on the presence of an MDM service and the Azure Active Directory registration for the PC.
-Starting in Windows 10, version 1607, once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD–registered.
+Once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD-registered.

 In Windows 10, version 1709, the enrollment protocol was updated to check whether the device is domain-joined.
 For details, see [MS-MDE2]: Mobile Device Enrollment Protocol Version 2.
 For examples, see section 4.3.1 RequestSecurityToken of the MS-MDE2 protocol documentation.

 When the auto-enrollment Group Policy is enabled, a task is created in the background that initiates the MDM enrollment.
 The task will use the existing MDM service configuration from the Azure Active Directory information of the user.
 If multi-factor authentication is required, the user will get a prompt to complete the authentication.
 Once the enrollment is configured, the user can check the status in the Settings page.

 - Starting in Windows 10, version 1709, when the same policy is configured in Group Policy and MDM, Group Policy policy takes precedence over MDM.